DuranAlexanderHughes/rshell/README.md

 The Both class has a left and a right child and always executes both the left and right children.

+<h3>Pipe:</h3>
+The pipe class has a left and a right child and always executes both the left and right children.
+However before it excutes either it first forks.
+In the child process it redirects output destined for the terminal to one end of our pipe.
+Then it executes the right command and exits the child process.
+In the parent process it redirects input from the pipe to the right command before calling execute.
+In this fashion input from the left child is piped to the right child.

+<h3>Redirect1 ('>'):</h3>
+This class has a left and a right child and takes the left child and redirects the output of the left child to the file name in the right child, overwriting the contents of the file if the file already exists, creating the file if it does not exist.

+<h3>Redirect2 ('>>'):</h3>
+This class has a left and a right child and takes the left child and redirects the output of the left child to the file name in the right child, appending the contents of the file if the file already exists, creating the file if it does not exist.

 <h2>
 -------------------------
 Bugs